-The second for the Western Palearctic was found on Flores in the Azores on the same day the bird on Lewis was last observed.
-A previous record of a female shot near Dun Laoghaire, Dublin, Ireland a short time before March 1840 is not regarded as a genuine vagrant and has been assigned to Category D.
+Coincidently, the second for the WP was found on Flores in the Azores on the same day the bird on Lewis was last observed.
+There are a number of previous records of Purple Martin that have been not been regarded as genuine vagrants.
+The earliest was one shot near Dun Laoghaire, Dublin, Ireland a short time before March 1840 that is assigned to Category D, although that might be a consequence of the general consensus in those years that trans-Atlantic vagrancy was not possible.